Transportation in Peru:

 - SUTRAN, Information on the Viaje Seguro App

-- PeruRail, baggage policy and weight limits
+- PeruRail, Baggage policy and weight limits

-- Inca Rail, baggage policy and weight limits
+- Inca Rail, Baggage policy and weight limits